 - Cut operations cannot be undone.
-Make sure you really want to cut the part of the movie you are specifying before executing the cut operation. - Movie editing is not possible for movies not recorded with this camera. - A movie that is shorter than five seconds cannot be edited. - The cut operation can take considerable time.
+Make sure you really want to cut the part of the movie you are specifying before executing the cut operation. - Movie editing is not possible for movies not recorded with this camera. - A movie that is shorter than five seconds cannot be edited. - Certain types of memory cards can cause the movie cut operation to take considerable time.
 This is normal and does not indicate malfunction. - You will not be able to perform the cut operation if the amount of memory available is less than the size of the movie file you are cutting.
 If this happens, delete any files you no longer need to free up more memory. - Splicing of two different movies into a single movie or cutting one movie into multiple parts are not supported by camera operations.